Amazon Prime Air: Launch in College Station, TX

+Launch in West Valley Phoenix, Arizona

+In November 2024, Amazon commenced drone delivery operations in the West Valley Phoenix Metro Area, with eligible customers having access to over 50,000 products under the program.

+Europe

 Tests in Cambridge, England

 Amazon has patented a beehive-like structure to house delivery drones in cities, allowing Amazon to move from large single-story warehouses that temporarily store packages before they are shipped.
 Fulfillment centers designed to accommodate drone deliveries and operations within a certain radius are currently required.

 On December 7, 2016, Amazon successfully delivered a Prime Air parcel to Cambridge, England from a fulfillment center in the Cambridge area.
 Amazon posted a video of the delivery on their official YouTube channel, later that month.
 Also in December 2016, Amazon began its first publicly available trial of Amazon Prime Air to those within several miles of Amazon's depot in Cambridge.